 1. HR will finally go digital in a big way

-The 2017 theme for HR in Asia could possibly be summarised as “digitising HR.”
+The theme for HR in Asia in the next few years could possibly be summarised as “digitising HR.”
 A Deloitte report claims that HR and business leaders would have to rethink ways to manage, engage and develop people with “everything becoming digital.”

 The digital organisation is already captivating businesses with big data, the Internet of Things (IoT) and other tech-related innovations that help drive business productivity and customer engagement.

 HR, likewise, needs to invest wisely in digital learning, digital cockpits and various new forms of digital HR innovations.
 HR must also experiment and learn to leverage digital tools for crowdsourcing, whereby we can obtain referrals, ideas, content and HR services through online communities.

 Another key reason for HR to jump on the digital bandwagon is compliance.
 With so many laws and requirements to adhere to, HR leaders will not be able to cope unless they turn to support from technology.
 This year could mark the era of HR finally becoming a tech-savvy function.
 And this is just the start.
 HR needs to move from understanding technology to being able to drive technology in its function.

 2. HR will start focusing on the employee experience

 In the past few years, CEOs and business leaders have focused on “customer experiences” with the aim of delighting and “wowing” their customers to drive retention and increase wallet-share for their businesses.